codybenlewis/quick-draw-for-processing/README.md

 ```
 void draw() {
-  apple.create(width/2, height/2, width/2, height/2);
+  monkey.create(width/2, height/2, width/2, height/2);
 }
 ```

-Having used the [apple.ndjson](https://storage.googleapis.com/quickdraw_dataset/full/simplified/apple.ndjson) data file, it should look like this:
+Having used the [monkey.ndjson](https://storage.googleapis.com/quickdraw_dataset/full/simplified/monkey.ndjson) data file, it should look like this:

 If you're having trouble getting to this point please check your machine settings and make sure you've followed all the above steps above properly.
 If it's still not working, please contact me [by e-mail](mailto:cblewisnj@gmail.com) with specififc details.
-At the time of writing the library has only been tested using osx with Processing 3.1.1.

 # Reference